-Some industries that have experienced a peak in foreign investment include information technology, luxury vehicle production and renewable energy systems.
-Some smaller areas of foreign investment include textiles and food industries.
+Some industries in Hungary have experienced a peak in foreign investment, including information technology, luxury vehicle production and renewable energy systems; smaller areas of foreign investment include the textile and food industries.
 High-end tourism is an ever-expanding industry in Hungary.

-Transport within Hungary is relatively simple and hassle-free.
-Hungary has well-developed road, rail and air and water traffic networks.
-Budapest has an easy to use metro system including three lines and a fourth one that is currently being built.
-The Hungarian healthcare system has had its ups and downs, while good quality public healthcare is available and participation in the government’s insurance scheme is compulsory, many expats choose to take out private insurance as well.
+Hungary has well-developed road, rail and water traffic networks.
+Budapest has an easy-to-use metro system, including four lines covering most of the city.
+The Hungarian healthcare system has its ups and downs; while good quality public healthcare is available and participation in the government’s insurance scheme is compulsory, many expats choose to take out private insurance as well.

-The official language of educational instruction in Hungary is Hungarian (Magyar), however there are a number of international, British and American schools in Budapest that offer English language education.
+The official language of educational instruction in Hungary is Hungarian (Magyar).
+However, there are a number of international schools in Budapest that offer English-language education.

 Hungary is a wonderful expat destination with a stable economy and a government intent on expansion and change, particularly when it comes to adopting European Union guidelines and requirements.